 The vast majority of terrorist attacks in the EU were perpetrated using home-made bombs.
 It will be harder for terrorists to get hold of the ingredients needed to build explosives thanks to stricter rules agreed by Parliament in April 2019.

 Terrorists and extremists use the internet to spread propaganda and radicalisation.
-Parliament wants online companies like Facebook or YouTube to be obliged to remove terrorist content within one hour after receiving an order from relevant authorities.
+In April 2021, Parliament approved new rules forcing online companies such as Facebook or YouTube to remove terrorist content or disable access to it in all EU countries within one hour after receiving an order from relevant authorities.
+The new rules do not apply to journalistic or educational content.

 Most of the terrorist attacks in Europe were perpetrated by home-grown terrorists, European citizens born in the EU who radicalised without even leaving Europe.
 Parliament proposed measures to fight radicalisation and extremism in prisons, online and through education and social inclusion already in 2015.